Princess Charlotte of Wales (ship)

-Princess Charlotte of Wales was an East Indiaman, launched in 1812 and named for Princess Charlotte of Wales.
+Princess Charlotte of Wales was an East Indiaman launched in 1812, and named for Princess Charlotte of Wales.
 She made nine voyages to Madras and Bengal for the British East India Company (EIC) before she was broken up in 1831.

 Voyages

-Because she sailed during the Napoleonic Wars, on her first two voyages she sailed under a letter of marque dated 4 April 1812.
+On her first two voyages, which took place during the Napoleonic Wars, her captain chose to sail under a letter of marque dated 4 April 1812.

 Voyage #1 (1812-14)

 Princess Charlotte of Wales, under the command of Captain John Craig, left Falmouth on 15 May 1812, bound for Ceylon and Bengal.
-She reached Madeira on 3 June, Colombo on 2 October and Saugor on 22 December.
+She reached Madeira on 3 June, Colombo on 2 October, and Saugor on 22 December.
 From there she sailed to Malacca, where she arrived on 1 April 1813, Batavia on 28 April, and Samarang on 24 May.
-In June 1813 she transported troops for a punitive expedition to the Sultanate of Sambas.
+In June 1813, she transported troops for a punitive expedition to the Sultanate of Sambas.
 She then left Malacca on 28 July, and Penang on 10 August.
 She left Saugor on 24 September, Calcutta on 26 October, and Saugor again on 4 December.
-On 10 January 1814 she arrived at Madras and on 4 February Point de Galle.
-By 10 April she had reached St Helena.
+On 10 January 1814, she arrived at Madras and on 4 February, Point de Galle.
+By 10 April, she had reached St Helena.
 She arrived at The Downs on 6 August.

 Voyage #2 (1815-16)

 Captain John Craig was again her captain when she left The Downs on 3 April 1815.
 A few days before she left a violent gale carried away two anchors and cables.
-On 27 July she reached Madras, and on 19 August Diamond Harbour.
+On 27 July, she reached Madras, and on 19 August, Diamond Harbour.
 For the return trip she passed Saugor on 11 November.
-In December she loaded the 59th Regiment of Foot and conveyed them to Madras.
+In December, she loaded the 59th Regiment of Foot and conveyed them to Madras.
 At Madras she grounded on the Pulicat shoal and her crew had to throw some of her cargo overboard to lighten her.
 She reached Madras on 25 December, Bombay on 1 February 1816, Madras again on 5 April, and St Helena on 20 July.
 She arrived at The Downs on 12 September.

 Voyage #3 (1817-18)

-Captain Charles Besly Gribble sailed Princess Charlotte of Wales on her third trip, leaving The Downs on 14 March 1817, and reaching Madras on 9 July and the Hugli river 9 August.
+Captain Charles Besly Gribble sailed Princess Charlotte of Wales on her third trip, leaving The Downs on 14 March 1817, and reaching Madras on 9 July, and the Hugli river 9 August.
 For the return trip she passed the Eastern Channel (of the Hugli) on 25 December, reaching Madras on 4 January 1818, Colombo on 27 January, and St Helena on 31 March.
 She arrived at The Downs on 3 June.

 Voyage #4 (1819-20)

-Captain Gribble left The Downs on 23 May 1819 and reached the New Anchorage (Saugor) on 4 September.
-On the return trip Princess Charlotte of Wales reached Madras on 4 January 1820, Colombo on 1 February, and St Helena on 29 March.
+Captain Gribble left The Downs on 23 May 1819, and reached the New Anchorage (Saugor) on 4 September.
+On the return trip, Princess Charlotte of Wales reached Madras on 4 January 1820, Colombo on 1 February, and St Helena on 29 March.
 She arrived at The Downs on 25 May.